ten2mushi/ash/README.md

 or

-can dedicate compute on the embbed platform for online training, updating the world in different threads/chips which each update the in memory representation in order for the main control loop (mcu) to use the dynamic world world representation
+can dedicate compute on the embbed platform for online training, updating the world in different threads/chips which each update the in memory representation in order for the main control loop (mcu) to use the continuously updated world representation

 ---